eficode-academy/rf-advanced-web-katas/exercises/readme.md

 Exarcises have no validation scripts, instead they offer explanations to support your search for suitable solutions.

-- All exercise steps are bulleted.
-The bulleted points summarize the previous paragraphs as small individual tasks. **To finish the exercise, it should be sufficient to read only the bulleted steps.** All other text is just narrative and explanations as to why things are done as they are.
+- All exercise steps are in bullet points.
+Each bullet point is an individual small task summary.
+Between the bullet points there are longer descriptive paragraphs.
+ **To complete the exercise, it's ok to skip those paragraphs.**
+The paragraphs offer reasoning, clarifying solutions, so you can understand and apply it in your work.

 > Quoted blocks indicate "nice to know" stuff and can be safely ignored.
 > They won't affect the outcome of the exercise, but generally include